 - 1. Unpack the bags and pick out the first-day outfit. - 2.
-Unpack the hip replacement guidebook and make sure it is nearby for reference and education sessions. - Remind you to keep the cold wrap in place as frequently as possible (see Page 36 for instructions).
-This will help to lower your pain and swelling. - 4.
+Unpack the hip replacement guidebook and make sure it is nearby for reference and education sessions. - 3.
+Remind you to use gel packs to reduce your pain and swelling. - 4.
 Attend and participate in therapy if possible. - 5.
 Be involved in patient care to better prepare to assist at home (e.g., practice putting TED stocking on non-surgery leg, help with exercises, etc.).